Ski right, ski safer

 No one wants to end his or her ski or snowboard season early in a slopeside clinic.
 But let’s face it — it’s skiing, and accidents happen.

 There are plenty of reasons, but the reality is that a lot of injuries can be avoided with proper form and good decision making.
-With those concepts in mind, we thought we’d take a look at four common mistakes to try to keep the slopes a safer place this winter.
+With that in mind, we thought we’d take a look at four common mistakes to try to keep the slopes a safer place this winter.

 Because whether you are new to the sport or a seasoned pro, there’s always room to refine your skills.

 This is one of the more common ski mistakes out there, and it can potentially be the most dangerous to the skier doing it — the infamous backseat stance.
 Any skier looking more like he or she is about to sit down in a La-Z-Boy than ski down a hill falls into this category.
 The big danger is that the stance makes a skier especially susceptible to serious knee injury in the event of a fall.
 And with a body position that is begging for gravity to do its thing, the skier is all the more likely to do just that.
 The poor body position also takes away from a person’s ability to control his or her skis.
 Simply put, skis work better when you’re on top of them, not behind them.

 The fix: Maybe easier said than done, the simple fix is to stand up straighter.
 The skier should be able to look down and see his or her toes.
 Obvious enough, sure, but sometimes it takes a conscious effort to think about body position.
 And more than just standing straight, the skier should have an athletic stance — over the skis with the knees slightly flexed — similar to a basketball player on defense.
 We’ll address this again with the Frankenstein stance.

 2. Look out below